-An organization is super rich in leadership and becomes a Leadership Lab, a School of leaders, if it has three types in store.
+An organization is super rich in leadership and becomes a Leadership Lab, a School of Leaders, if it has three types in store.

 1. Good leadership at the top, is a given.
 Is there however ‘collective leadership’ within?
-The ability to function and perform with spontaneous, unsolicited, non dictated by the CEO ‘taking responsibility’.
+The ability to function and perform with spontaneous, unsolicited, not dictated by the CEO ‘taking responsibility’.
 Translation: ‘I’ll do that’, ‘I’ll take care of this’, ‘leave it with us, Peter and me’, in areas, topics, issues that do not necessarily belong to the (representational) functional hat of the leaders.
-If this is normal, congratulations, but you are really a world minority.
+If this is normal, congratulations, but you really are a world minority.

 If you have that pool of transferable leaders, and use them as the norm, my second congratulations for the day.
 You are a minority.
-Make sure you publicise existence of that, big time.
+Make sure you publicise the existence of that, big time.

-If you have 1 plus 2 plus 3, you are a Leadership Lab, a School of Leadership, regardless your business.
+If you have 1 plus 2 plus 3, you are a Leadership Lab, a School of Leadership, regardless of your business.
 It must make your place very attractive.
 You must be very proud.
 Make sure people know.